scopousiiq/iiQ-google-apps-script/README.md

 ## Troubleshooting

-### "Sheet not found" Error
+### "Config sheet not found" Error
-- Verify that a sheet tab named `Devices/Hardware` exists in your spreadsheet
+- Verify that a sheet tab named `Config` exists in your spreadsheet
-- Or update the `sheetName` property in `INCIDENT_IQ_CONFIG` to match your actual sheet name
+- Or update the `configSheetName` property in `INCIDENT_IQ_CONFIG` to match your actual config sheet name

 ### "Configure INCIDENT_IQ_CONFIG" Error
-- One or more required config values are missing:
+- One or more required API config values are missing:
   - `subdomain`
   - `siteId`
   - `apiToken`
-  - `viewId`
-- Check that all four values are filled in (non-empty strings)
+- Check that all three values are filled in (non-empty strings)

-### "Incident IQ request failed (401)" Error
-- Your API token is invalid or has expired
-- Generate a new token in Incident IQ and update `apiToken` in the config

-### "Incident IQ request failed (403)" Error
-- Your API token doesn't have permission to access the endpoints
-- Verify the token has rights to `POST /api/v1.0/tickets` and `POST /api/v1.0/tickets/slas`

-### SLA Column Shows Only "Actual" Value
-- The script is finding actual resolution time but not the SLA target
-- Set `debugMode: true` and run the script
-- Check **View** → **Logs** for debug output
-- Look for lines containing "Debug - slaDetails keys" to see the actual API response structure
-- Report this to support with the debug output

-### No Data Appears in Spreadsheet
-- Enable debug mode to see detailed logs
-- Verify the view (viewId) contains tickets
+### "Ticket Type ID is required" or "View ID is required" Error
-- Check that the sheet tab is correct
+- A row in the Config sheet is missing the required Ticket Type ID or View ID
-- Verify `startRow` and `startColumn` point to an empty area (or be prepared to overwrite existing data)
+- Check row number in the error message
+- Add the missing values to that row

+### "Sheet 'X' was not found" Error
+- One of the sheets listed in your Config sheet doesn't exist in the workbook
+- Create the missing sheet or update the Config sheet to reference an existing sheet name
+- Sheet names are case-sensitive

 ## Configuration Reference